 How Does the Endocannabinoid System Work?

-The endocannabinoid system comprises three components: endocannabinoids, receptors, and enzymes.
-Stay with us as we examine the ECS in more detail.
+The ECS comprises three components: endocannabinoids, receptors, and enzymes.

 Endocannabinoids